Ashersam/RaptorPOS/README.md

 # RaptorPos
-Sales Display App Nextjs and gRPC API
+Sales Display App using Nextjs and gRPC API